official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 of bias or injustice.
 This is the only way to ensure that any action to enforce law and restore security does not add to insecurity …

-168 UN General Assembly, ‘Fifty‑seventh session Thursday 12 September 2002’ (A/57/PV.2).
+[^168]: UN General Assembly, ‘Fifty‑seventh session Thursday 12 September 2002’ (A/57/PV.2).

 188

-The Report of the Iraq Inquiry“That is why … France advocates a demarche made completely legitimate through collective deliberation.
+“That is why … France advocates a demarche made completely legitimate through collective deliberation.
 It requires two successive steps.
 First, we must together reaffirm the need for United Nations inspectors to return and demand that Iraq comply at last with its obligations under the Security Council decisions taken